Tracktest English Test validity study

-The construct validity is an important measurements quality of language proficiency test’s usefulness (together with reliability, authenticity, interactivity, impact, and practicality, see Bachman and Palmer 1998).
+Construct validity is an important measurement of the quality of a language proficiency test’s usefulness (together with reliability, authenticity, interactivity, impact, and practicality, see Bachman and Palmer 1998).
 It is expected that the automatic ratings of the computer-based testing system are in accordance with the assessment provided by human subject-matter experts.
-It can be demonstrated on the classification of test-takers into the appropriate CEFR level (A1 to C2; see Osborne 2014).
+It can be demonstrated in the classification of test-takers into the appropriate CEFR level (A1 to C2; see Osborne 2014).

 Considering that both TrackTest System and the experts provide the classification of the student into one of six levels according to the CEFR, we can use the estimate of an agreement between these two ratings (i. e. the interrater reliability index) as a measure of criterion validity (Cohen 1968).
 This approach is widely used in the validation of computer-based L2 testing (for example Risdiani 2016) as well as in other contexts, predominantly in medical sciences (del Mar Seguí, Cabrero-García, Crespo, Verdú, & Ronda 2015).

 On a descriptive level, we can visualize the agreement between TrackTest software and the human rater in the form of a contingency table (Tab.
 1).